nivalis-studio/eslint-config/README.md

     /* your custom config */
   ],
   {
-    nextjs: true,  // default is true if nextjs is installed
+    nextjs: true,  // true if nextjs is installed
-    prettier: true,  // default is true
+    prettier: true,  // true
-    react: true,  // default is true if react is installed
+    react: true,  // true if react is installed
-    sortKeys: true,  // default is true
+    sortKeys: true,  // true
-    tailwindcss: true,  // default is true if tailwindcss is installed
+    tailwindcss: true,  // true if tailwindcss is installed
-    typescript: true,  // default is true if typescript is installed
+    typescript: true,  // true if typescript is installed
-    typescriptTypecheck: true  // default is true
+    typescriptTypecheck: true  // true
   },
 );
 ```